markokacanski/slightly_routed/README.md

 ## Why should i use this?

 You want to build a template driven website with url routing (so that the Google loves you), but all other frameworks are just too big and do waaaaay more than you need.
 Also, you would prefer if you could just make the pages in plain html/js with some php peppered around.
-You don't want to learn a new templating language just for that
+You don't want to learn a new templating language just for that.

 ## What do i need?